awsdocs/amazon-glacier-developer-guide/doc_source/api-data-types.md

 # Data Types Used in Job Operations<a name="api-data-types"></a>

-The following are data types used with the job operations in Amazon Glacier\.
+The following are data types used with the job operations in Glacier\.

 **Topics**
 + [CSVInput](api-CSVInput.md)